 ( For the Greater Glory of God )

-A personal entity ownership site for God's Glory
+A personal entity-Catholic ownership site for God's Glory

 First of all, God's plan will always prevail.
 Only the things that God allows will happen, especially when it involves graces, heaven and salvation.
 If something in the Church history has happened, it is part of God's plan for some purpose.
 The Divine Mercy devotion was approved by the Catholic Church by the efforts of a pope that is now incorrupt.
-This is the first sign.
+This is the first sign that it is NOT a false devotion.

 If the devil is doing something here to try to steal souls from God, what would it be?
-Answer.
-Evil deception.
-The deception is to get people to believe that the Divine Mercy devotion is false, thus, preventing thousands of sinners and hardened sinners (now and during the end-times) who could easily follow the simpler Divine Mercy requirements to possibly be saved, especially after the prophesized Illumination of Conscious - Warning and Miracle
+The answer is always, evil deception.
+The deception is to get people to believe that the Divine Mercy devotion is false, thus, preventing thousands of sinners and hardened sinners (now and during the end-times) who could easily follow the simpler Divine Mercy requirements to possibly be saved, especially after the prophesized Illumination of Conscience - Warning and Miracle

 The Divine Mercy devotion, including the full diary of St. Faustina, is 200 times more detailed in size and scope than the Sacred Heart of Jesus.
 So how could the Sacred Heart devotion cover all the aspects of the Divine Mercy?
 Jesus specified everything about the Divine Mercy Image, from the stance, the feet position, the hand positions, the merciful gaze, the rays, the garment color, the title and wording was all specified.
 The Sacred Heart image was never described to Margaret Mary.
 It evolved over time by other people with different ideas.
 Opponents of the Divine Mercy say that the Divine Mercy Image is "creepy looking" and not as natural looking as the Sacred Heart.
 I agree.
 The church approved versions of the Divine Mercy Image are really, really poor.
 St. Faustina cried at seeing the original paintings.
 I feel that this was God's intent to have it watered down, so to speak, until now.
 The images you find today are vivid and inviting, just when they are needed most to attract people's attention in today's graphical computer age and for the "End-Times."